Staten en Stinzen: Castles, country houses and estates

 Lindenoord

 18th-century manor house with Louis XVI style elements.
-Serves as an office now.
+Will be a restaurant in the near future.

 Read on